BusraRafa/3D_Car_race_game/README.md

  will appear randomly and the car have to avoid all the obstacle.
  We will try to render the objects by implementing WebGL rendering.
 Some more detailed information:
- <br />**Scene Setup:** Setting up a 3D scene using Three.js to render
+ **Scene Setup:** Setting up a 3D scene using Three.js to render the game environment.
- the game <br />environment.
 Creating a camera that follows the car’s movements and provides a dynamic view of the race track.
 Set up lighting to illuminate the scene realistically.
  **Car and Controls:** Designing and modelling a 3D car